qliu95114/demystify/analyzestoragelog/Kusto_Analyze_TEXT_LOG.md

 (Same approach), To better analyze the log, I use ADX to deal with DNS Log.
 Here is the query.

+Convert timestamp to UTC and get part of the message for dnsname.
 ```kql
 dnslog
 | extend dns=split(message,' ')[5]